-KOSOVO - In Kosovo a well organized trafficking network has started a big wave of minors who leave for Italy.
-Thanks to the Zampa law, which was introduced in 2017, they can get licenses to study or to work, if they report themselves at the Italian immigration services.
-The law was meant to decrease the number of missing unaccompanied migrant children, but it helps human smuggling in hand.
-"It's a company of 100.000 euros a month, but no one seems to care", says the prosecutor in Triëste.
+KOSOVO – A well-organised trafficking network in Kosovo has prompted a large number of minors to leave for Italy.
+Thanks to the Zampa law, introduced in 2017, they can obtain licences to study or work if they register with the Italian immigration services.
+The law was intended to reduce the number of missing unaccompanied migrant children, but it is facilitating human smuggling.
+"It's a business worth 100,000 euros a month, but no one seems to care," says the prosecutor in Trieste.

-"Young boys leave Kosovo on purpose before they turn 18, so they have the right to the documents which allow them to stay in Italy.
-A lot of the adolescents come from Malisheva'', tells Liridon (19), who uses a nickname because he wants to stay anonymous.
-He made the journey towards Italy himself.
+"Young boys leave Kosovo on purpose before they turn 18 so that they can obtain documents allowing them to stay in Italy," explains Liridon (19), who uses a nickname because he wants to remain anonymous.
+"Many of the adolescents come from Malisheva", says Liridon (19), who uses a nickname because he wants to remain anonymous.
+He made the journey to Italy alone.
 The boys often travel in small groups with one adult.
-Every time they travel with 6 to 8 persons to the North towards Serbia or Bosnia and Herzegovina.
-In every country they change cars.
-The trafficker changes to.
-Often from a Serbian in Serbia, to a Bosnian in Bosnia, and so on.
-They pass the border by foot.
-During the journey the boys are kept quiet by bringing them fear.
+Each time, they travel with six to eight people to the north, towards Serbia or Bosnia and Herzegovina.
+They change cars in every country.
+The trafficker changes too.
+Often, it is from a Serbian in Serbia to a Bosnian in Bosnia, and so on.
+They cross the border on foot.
+During the journey, the boys are kept quiet through fear.
 "If you don't walk, I'll leave you behind.
-You will get lost".
-Or "Do not talk to each other, it will get you in danger".
+You will get lost."
+Or, "Don't talk to each other; it will put you in danger".

 Photocredit: Cecilia Ferrara, Lost in Europe